 We are interested in inter-disciplinary approaches to Art History.
 We are concerned with how the study of works of art can inform, and be informed by, work in other subject areas, including Literature, Politics, History, Philosophy and Economics

-We enjoy strong relationships with local and national museums and galleries, and modules in each year of the BA degree involve you in studying objects of art in situ and in gallery settings, often with the input of a museum professional.
+We enjoy strong relationships with local and national museums and galleries.
+Modules in each year of the BA degree enable you to study works of art in situ and in gallery settings, often with the input of a museum professional.

 The art history lab is the centre of the department.
 It provides a space for undergraduates and postgraduates to consult catalogues, scan images and work both together and individually on projects.
 We also have a lively group of doctoral students who work on a range of topics.